A Game of Thrones

 A civil war, later dubbed the War of the Five Kings, erupts.
-Robb Stark leads an army of northmen into the Riverlands to support Lord Hoster Tully, whose forces had come under attack by Lord Tywin Lannister after Catelyn took Tyrion prisoner.
-Riverrun, the Tully stronghold, is besieged by an army under Jaime Lannister, whilst Lord Tywin holds a large army south of the River Trident to prevent Robb's advance.
+Robb Stark leads an army of northmen into the riverlands to support Lord Hoster Tully, whose forces had come under attack by Lord Tywin Lannister after Catelyn took Tyrion prisoner.
+Riverrun, the Tully stronghold, is besieged by an army under Jaime Lannister, whilst Lord Tywin holds a large army south of the Trident to prevent Robb's advance.
 Unexpectedly, Robb wins the support of House Frey by agreeing to a dynastic marriage.
 This allows him to detach his cavalry and cross the Green Fork whilst his infantry carries on to the Trident under Lord Roose Bolton, one of Robb's bannermen.
 Tywin, joined by the liberated Tyrion (who has won the support of the mountain clans of the Vale) defeats the Stark footmen before learning that Robb has outmaneuvered him.
 Shortly afterwards Robb's forces surprise and capture Jaime Lannister before smashing the Lannister army at the Whispering Wood outside Riverrun.
-Tywin falls back on the strong castle of Harrenhal and orders Tyrion to go to King's Landing and counsel King Joffrey, acting as Hand in his stead.
+Tywin falls back on the strong castle of Harrenhal and orders Tyrion to go to King's Landing and counsel King Joffrey I, acting as Hand in his stead.

-Lord Renly Baratheon flees south from King's Landing to Highgarden, stronghold of the powerful House Tyrell, and there is declared King of Westeros by acclamation, becoming the second of the war's five kings.
-Robb Stark becomes the third, when he is proclaimed the King in the North and of the Trident by all the Stark and Tully bannermen present.
+Lord Renly Baratheon flees south from King's Landing to Highgarden, stronghold of the powerful House Tyrell, and there is declared king by acclamation, becoming the second of the war's five kings.
+Robb Stark becomes the third, when he is proclaimed the King in the North by all the Stark and Tully bannermen present.

 On the Wall